 “Made in China” – Quality and Perception: Background of Chinese Production and Exports

-As we wrote in our last blog, “Made in China” – Quality and Perception: Intro, China has been known as a source for cheap goods with questionable quality for years.
-In this blog series, we’ll be exploring how China ended up with this reputation and what technological and economic advancements they have made to change it.
+As we wrote in “Made in China” – Quality and Perception: Intro, China has been known as a source for cheap goods with questionable quality for years.
+In this blog series, we’ll be exploring how China Direct Buying and other factors contributed to this reputation and what technological and economic advancements they have made to change it.
 In this blog, we’ll be writing about the background of Chinese production and exports.

 By now, it is no secret that, ever since Deng Xiaoping set the stage for a gradual opening up of China’s economy in 1978, the country’s growth has been nearly unstoppable.
 GDP growth, according to certain measures, remained at or around 10% per year for much of the first 3 decades since opening up.
 China went from a country mired in its own internal struggle and rife with poverty to the second largest economy in the world and the largest exporter by 2009, surpassing its smaller but more experienced neighbor, Japan.